Truss Envelopes

 You'll need to use this after [Unlinking](#unlink-components-from-envelopes) a design from one or more Truss Envelopes or if you've manually created a component.

-Design All Truss Envelopes
+### Design All Truss Envelopes

-Click the Project Menu button in the Header and select Design All Truss Envelopes to perform Create or Match Design on all empty truss envelopes.
+Click the `Project Menu` button in the `Header` and select `Design All Truss Envelopes` to perform [Create or Match Design](#create-or-match-a-design) on all empty truss envelopes.

 To unlink a component design from an envelope, right-click the envelope and select Unlink Component.